Christian Yelich Player Props: Brewers vs. Cubs

-On Wednesday, Christian Yelich (.500 on-base percentage in past 10 games, 123 points above season-long percentage) and the Milwaukee Brewers face the Chicago Cubs, whose starting pitcher will be Justin Steele.
-First pitch is at 8:10 PM ET.
+On Thursday, Christian Yelich (.469 on-base percentage in past 10 games, 92 points above season-long percentage) and the Milwaukee Brewers face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
+First pitch is at 2:10 PM ET.

-He racked up two hits (going 2-for-5 with an RBI) in his last game against the Cubs.
+In his most recent game, he had two hits (going 2-for-5) against the Cubs.

 Christian Yelich Game Info & Props vs. the Cubs